macmade/LibC-String-Optimisations/README.md

 When applicable, and if the CPU supports it, the functions will take advantage of the **SSE2 instruction** set.
 If not, less-optimised versions will be used.

-Source code is written in **assembly**, with a test C file for each function, benchmarking it versus the system implementation.
+Source code is written in **assembly**, with a test C file and a standard C implementation for each function, benchmarking it versus the system implementation.

 Some numbers
 ------------